cashubtc/awesome-cashu/README.md

 - [Cashu faucet](https://www.gandlaf.com/faucet/anarchy) allows you to deposit and withdraw Cashu tokens from a web interface.
 Read the code [here](https://github.com/gandlafbtc/cashu-faucet).
 - [Chamberlain](https://github.com/sovereign-app/chamberlain) is a mint implementation with an Integrated LDK Node using CDK.
 - [Coconut](https://github.com/zig-bitcoin/coconut) is a Cashu mint written in Zig.
+- [Cashu-dart](https://github.com/0xchat-app/cashu-dart) is another Library that allows developers to integrate Cashu easily into apps
 - [eNuts](https://github.com/cashubtc/eNuts) is a Cashu wallet for Android and IOS.
 It empowers you with a user-friendly interface that streamlines every step of your Ecash journey.
 - [Moksha](https://github.com/ngutech21/moksha) is a Cashu wallet and mint written in Rust.